build-server-protocol/build-server-protocol/docs/bsp.md

   def data: Option[Json] // Note, matches `any` in the LSP.
 }

-object BuildTargetKind {
+trait BuildTargetCapabilities {
-  val Library = 1
-  /** This target can be compiled and tested via
+  /** This target can be compiled by the BSP server. */ def canCompile: Boolean
-    * method buildTarget/test */
-  val Test = 2
-  /** This target can be tested via method
-    * buildTarget/test and may run slower compared to a Test. */ val IntegrationTest = 3
-  /** This target can be run via method buildTarget/run */ val Main = 4
+  /** This target can be tested by the BSP server. */ def canTest: Boolean
 }
 ```